 Create

 to start the process of creating a ModusToolbox™ application, and the GUI will display various messages showing the progress.
-When the process completes, the tool will display a message stating that the application was created.

 Close